mingjusamyak/api-bugs/.github/issue_template.md

 **What is the current behavior?**

-**If the current behavior is a bug, please provide the steps to reproduce it.**
+**If applicable, share the query, mutation or subscription for reproduction**

+**If relevant, share the relevant part of your GraphQL schema for reproduction**

 **What is the expected behavior?**